 Liquidated Damages assessed according to Table 641-2 are not an adjustment to the Contract amount.
-These damages charges are related to Contract performance but are billed by the Department independent of the Contract amount.
+These damages charges are related to Contract performance but are billed by the Department to the Contractor, independent of the Contract amount.
 An amount equal to the Liquidated Damages may be withheld for unsatisfactory performance, from payment due under the Contract, until the Contractor remits payment for billed Liquidated Damages.

-TABLE 641-2- VERSION BEROSION, SEDIMENT AND POLLUTION CONTROL - LIQUIDATED DAMAGES
+TABLE 641-2 - VERSION C EROSION, SEDIMENT AND POLLUTION CONTROL - LIQUIDATED DAMAGES

-Code Specification Section Number and Description Deductible Amount in Dollars Cumulative Deductible Amounts in Dollars Α 641-1.04 Failure to have a qualified (AK-CESCL or Calculated in equivalent) Superintendent or SWPPP Manager Code B or F В Failure to meet SWPPP requirements of: \$750 per (1) 641-2.01.1 Name of SWPPP Preparer and Date omission of Pre-Construction Inspection (2) Not Applicable (3) 641-3.03.8 Sign and Date SWPPP amendments with qualified person 641-2.01.4 SWPPP Include approving person's name and AK-CESCL expiration date (4) 641-3.02 Records maintained at project and made available for review С 641-2.01.3 and 641-3.03.8 Failure to either \$250 per reference a BMP manual or publication, or state that omission no BMP manual or publication was used D 641-3.03.5 Failure to stabilize a Project prior to \$5,000 per Seasonal Thaw Project per year
+Code Specification Section Number and Description Deductible Amount in Dollars Cumulative Deductible Amounts in Dollars Α 641-1.04 Failure to have a qualified (AK- CESCL or equivalent) SWPPP Manager Calculated in Code B or F В Failure to meet SWPPP requirements of: (1) 641-2.01.1 Name of SWPPP Preparer (2) Not Applicable (3) 641-3.03.8 Sign and Date SWPPP amendments by qualified person (4) 641-3.02 Records maintained at project and made available for review \$750 per omission С Not Applicable D 641-3.03.5 Failure to stabilize a Project prior to fall freeze up. \$5,000 per Project per year E 641-2.01.1 Failure to conduct pre- construction inspections before Construction Activities on all projects greater than 1 acre. \$2,000 per Project F 641-3.03.
+Failure to conduct and record CGP Inspections 641-3.03.1 Personnel conducting Inspections and Frequency 641-3.03.2 Inspection Reports, use Form \$750 per Inspection Additional \$750 for every additional 7 day period without completing the required inspection.

-Code Specification Section Number and Description Deductible Amount in Dollars Cumulative Deductible Amounts in Dollars E 641-2.01.1 Failure to conduct pre-construction inspections before Construction Activities \$2,000 per Project F 641-3.03.
-Failure to conduct and record CGP Inspections 641-3.03.1 Personnel conducting Inspections and Frequency 641-3.03.2 Inspection Reports, use Form 25D-100, completed with all required information according to the Consent Decree paragraph 7.c, parts (1) through (11) \$750 per Inspection G 641-3.01.4 Failure to timely accomplish BMP maintenance and/or repairs.
-In effect until BMP maintenance and/or repairs is completed. \$500 per Project per day Not to exceed \$250,000 per year for all projects Н 641-3.01.3 Failure to provide to the Engineer and DEC a timely oral endangerment report of violations or for a deficient oral endangerment report \$750 for the first day the report is late or deficient Additional \$750 for every 14 day period with- out the required information 1 641-3.01.3 Failure to provide to the Engineer and DEC a timely written endangerment report of violations or for a deficient written endangerment report \$750 for the first day the report is late or deficient Additional \$750 for every 14 day period without the required information
+Code Specification Section Number and Description Deductible Amount in Dollars Cumulative Deductible Amounts in Dollars 25D-100, completed with all required information G 641-3.01.4 Corrective action, failure to timely accomplish BMP maintenance and/or repairs.
+In effect until BMP maintenance and/or repairs is completed. \$500 per Project per day Н 641-3.01.3 Failure to provide to the Engineer and DEC a timely oral noncompliance report of violations or for a deficient oral noncompliance report \$750 for the first day the report is late or deficient Additional \$750 for every 14 day period with- out the required information I 641-3.01.3 Failure to provide to the Engineer and DEC a timely written noncompliance report, use Form 25D-143, of violations or for a deficient written noncompliance report \$750 for the first day the report is late or deficient Additional \$750 for every 14 day period without the required information J 641.3.04 Failure to comply with the requirements of the CGP, approved SWPPP, and Section 641, except as listed above \$750 per occurrence for the first day of noncomplia nce Additional \$750 for every day the deficiency remains uncorrected